rolkra/rolkra.github.io/_posts/2020-8-1-start-to-explore.md

 The **explain tab** shows a decision tree explaining the target
 ![explore penguins tree](../images/explore-penguins-explain-species.png)

-The **overview tab** shows all variables, their type, NA-values, min, max ...
+The **overview tab** describes all variables, their type, NA-values, min, max ...
 ![explore penguins overview](../images/explore-penguins-overview.png)

 The **data tab** view the raw data